svviz/svviz/docs/commandline.rst

 Batch mode
 ----------

 To summarize a number of structural variants at once, svviz supports a batch mode.
-Currently, this batch mode does not produce visualizations, and instead simply collects statistics about the number of reads supporting each allele.

 To run batch mode, use ``--type batch``, and specify (1) the reference genome (in fasta format, as above) and (2) a VCF file describing the SVs to be analyzed.
 These SVs must be of supported types (insertions, deletions, inversions and mobile element insertions), and specified in `VCF 4.0 Format <http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/VCF%20(Variant%20Call%20Format)%20version%204.0/encoding-structural-variants>`_.